NEW! Live Webinar for Therapists. Complete Both Sessions for 12 Contact Hours (1.2 CEUs)

 VENUE LOCATION MAPClick image to access Google Maps.

-The course meets the criteria for 12 contact hours (1.2 CEUs).
-Intermediate Level.
+Continuing Education Hours for disciplines not listed below: 12 contact hours (1.2 CEUs).
+Intermediate level.